frederikagger/frederikagger.tech/README.md

 # frederikagger.tech

-This is my personal portfolio built with React, Next and Tailwincss.
-I hope to have it live soon.
+This is my personal portfolio built with React, Next and Tailwincss to showcase some of my work and skills.

+If you find any bug please contact me at frederikagger@hotmail.com.
+Thank you for your time!